 What we’re losing is that intrinsic ability to not only self regulate but to truly listen to our body.
 To be able to ask yourself – how do I feel?
 And base our choices on that and not on a number or how society tells you you should feel.

-Since starting The Good Life Health I have always discouraged dieting, I was always encouraging crowding in whole food and encouraging cooking more and spending more time doing the things that we love.
+Since starting The Empowered Eating centre I have always discouraged dieting, I was always encouraging crowding in whole food and encouraging cooking more and spending more time doing the things that we love.

 I fear this has turned into a bit of a rant, So where am I going with all this?
 Well, I’m angry that I have fallen for the empire that is the weight loss industry for so long, and an industry that creates fear of the very thing that keeps us alive.

 There is no such thing as “good” and “bad” foods nor are you a “bad” person for eating a particular food.
-No, that piece of chocolate cake will not make you fat any more than a salad will make you thin – but it will make you happy, even for a short time and so it should be celebrated as a treat that you enjoyed rather than a bad food that means you “blew it” because we all know where that leads.
+No, that piece of chocolate cake will not make you fat any more than a salad will make you thin – but it will make you happy, even for a short time and so it should be celebrated simply because you enjoyed it, rather than being a bad food that means you “blew it” because we all know where that leads.

 I’ve had some time to sit back and take a breath and realise once again that I need to go way back.
 Back to the basics of eating as well as we can because it makes us feel good, and back to listening to our body and our hunger levels so we can self regulate.
 It’s a time where we don’t deprive ourselves but instead listen to what our body needs and being able to tell the difference between foods that nourish and foods that don’t make us feel awesome.